 Please note that CMS does not certify assister organizations in states that operate State-based Marketplaces (SBMs) or State-based Marketplaces using the Federal Platform (SBM-FPs).
 For guidance regarding assister certification requirements in states that operate SBMs or SBM-FPs, we encourage you to contact your assister organization and your state’s Department of Insurance.

 What does a CDO do?

-As a CDO, your staff and volunteers will help people understand, apply for, and enroll in health insurance coverage through an FFM.
+As a CDO, CAC staff and volunteers will help people understand, apply for, and enroll in health insurance coverage through an FFM.

-- Have processes in place to screen your staff and volunteers to make sure that they protect consumer information.
+- Have processes in place to screen its staff and volunteers to make sure that they protect consumer information.